 Toxins in all forms compromise your quality of life in mind, body, and spirit.

 Return plastic bags to the store for recycling or reuse them on your next visit.
 Plastic bag manufacturing in the U.S. alone burns approximately 12 million barrels of oil a year and hundreds of millions of bags end up in landfills and waterways.
 They take approximately 1,000 years to degrade.

-4-Choose non-toxic green cleaning products to protect your family and environment from chemical toxins that make you sick.
+5-Choose non-toxic green cleaning products to protect your family and environment from chemical toxins that make you sick.

 Choose green home products such as low VOC paints, carpets and countertops made with recycled materials, and natural sustainably grown products over synthetics to reduce unhealthy indoor air pollution.

 Utility companies may offer free energy assessments and suggest options to optimize energy saving.
 Weather stripping and caulking are inexpensive and easy.
 Insulating ceilings and walls, or replacing old windows are more costly in the short term, but pay for themselves in a few years and save you lots of money after that.
 They save literally tons of energy resources and spare the earth tons of CO2 emissions, making them win-win for everyone.